Build, deliver, and modernize new and existing applications in less time

 - Helm brings a Kubernetes-native package manager that developers can use to package their applications and define how to package, deploy, and configure them.
 It can also automate Day 1 tasks and a limited number of Day 2 operations.

-- Red Hat OpenShift Service Mesh provides a uniform way to manage, connect, and observe applications as managing and security between services becomes more challenging.
+- Red Hat OpenShift Service Mesh provides a uniform way to manage, connect, and observe applications as managing and security between services become more challenging.

 - Red Hat OpenShift Serverless allows an application to use compute resources and automatically scale up or down based on use, driven on demand from some event sources.